larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
+- Why does the M9N needs a separate VDD_USB supply?
 - Change CAN1 to CAN2 so that the build in STM CAN-Bootloader can be used for flashing.
 - Move sd-card as far as possible to the pcb edge.
 - Add text to mark default direction of flight on the pcb.